 Our Therapists

-All of our Associate Therapists hold a relevant professional qualification and are full members of their appropriate accrediting body.
-We have clear Enhanced DBS (police and criminal record) checks, full indemnity insurance, and undergo ongoing training including regular clinical supervision.
+All of our Therapists hold a relevant Post Graduate professional qualification and are full members of their appropriate accrediting body.
+We have clear Enhanced DBS (police and criminal record) checks, full indemnity insurance, and undergo ongoing training and professional development including regular clinical supervision.

-Most of our therapists work at the Apple Tree Centre on a part-time basis.
+Most of our therapists work at the Apple Tree Centre part-time.
 As well as supporting children and young people with difficulties including anxiety and depression, low self esteem and self harm, all our therapists specialise in developmental trauma, attachment difficulties, neurodiversity and sexual and gender diversity.
 We are always happy to discuss your child’s needs to make sure that you are allocated a space with a suitable therapist.

 Alex Johnson